Physical Activity for Health Division Day 2025

 The Physical Activity for Health (PA4H) Division is delighted to announce that our next Division Day will take place on Monday 2 June at the Alexander Stadium, Birmingham!

 The Division Day provides a valuable opportunity for academics, students and industry professionals to come together and share their knowledge and experiences in the area of physical activity for health.
 The Day will aim to showcase latest research that promotes the importance and practice of physical activity in public health and healthcare systems to improve health in individuals and communities.
-There will also be a networking session, allowing attendees to engage with like-minded individuals, alongside the opportunity to learn more about BASES and the PA4H Division.
+There will also be a networking session, allowing attendees to engage with like-minded individuals, alongside the opportunity to learn more about CASES and the PA4H Division.

 Registration